cabobalot/EasyPath/docs/Setup.md

 You have to provide EasyPath a few different things in order for it to work:

+1. The drive train subsystem itself
-1. A function to set the left and right speeds of your drive train
+2. A function to set the left and right speeds of your drive train
-2. A function that gives EasyPath the total inches traveled of your robot
+3. A function that gives EasyPath the total inches traveled of your robot
-3. A function that gives EasyPath the current heading of your robot, from 0 to 360
+4. A function that gives EasyPath the current heading of your robot, from 0 to 360
-4. A function that resets your encoders to zero and the gyro heading of your robot to zero
+5. A function that resets your encoders to zero and the gyro heading of your robot to zero
-5. A P value for the P loop that EasyPath uses in order to control your robot
+6. A P value for the P loop that EasyPath uses in order to control your robot

 In the future, I hope to allow the user to provide a function that allows EasyPath to shift your drive train.
 There is the code to allow you to do this at the moment, however, it won't shift, as